TheBotPlatform/BotplatformInteractionEndPoint/README.md

 ## Getting started
-Once you've cloned the repo, duplicate .env.example as .env and set your client id and secret from The Bot Platform Install the required modules
+Once you've cloned the repo, duplicate .env.example as .env and set your client id and secret from The Bot Platform

+You will need to set up API access within The Bot Platform.
+Select OAuth2 and make sure you copy the Client ID and Client Secret and store them somewhere safe as you will only be able to access the secret once.

+Install the required modules

 `pip install request python-decouple`